AmandaKitSam/holiday-rentals/README.md

 - Step 1: Users can sign up then create the user profile page before they list their rooms.

 - Please note: User's photo is connected with Gravatar.
-If the user has uploaded photo with Gravatar, user's photo will automatically appear at the nav bar next to the name and email after user has logged in.
+If the user has uploaded photo with Gravatar, user's photo will automatically appear in the account.
 (Otherwise, it will appear as numbers.)

 - Step 2: Users can create rooms by clicking 'List Your Place' | 'Become A Host' after sign up/sign in.
-You can add photos, listing details, price(per/night), description, amenities & location for the room.
+You can add photos, listing details, price, description, amenities & location for the room.

 - Search function: Room search function is executed through an AJAX request